DNS Lookup

 2

-Pick record types
+All record types are checked

 -